Want to learn more about Adobe’s animation design tools? Check out Brian Wood’s independent study on using Adobe Edge Animate in interactive design.

 With its broad range of tools, After Effects is a wonderful resource for creating professional, sleek animations, but because it is complex, it can be difficult to use.

 Fortunately, Sean Brodbeck is teaching An Introduction to Motion Graphics Using After Effects, a brand new HOW U course on animation design.
-In this four-week course, Sean will cover everything you know to start creating and animating graphics in After Effects.
+In this course, Sean will cover everything you know to start creating and animating graphics in After Effects.

 With video lectures on motion graphics, animation principles, processes, storyboarding, file preparation, layers, rendering, effects, animated typography and more, this course takes a comprehensive look at what it takes to create your own motion graphics and animations.